quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 significantly reduced file sizes.
 Our straightforward mapping of the qlog main schema and QUIC/HTTP3 event types to protobuf created qlog files 24% as large as the raw JSON equivalents (100MB to 24MB).
-For this option, the file extension .qlog.protobuf SHOULD BE used.
+For this option, the file extension .(s)qlog.protobuf SHOULD BE used.
 The "qlog_format" field should reflect the different internal format, for example: "qlog_format": "protobuf".

 Note that binary formats can (and should) also be used in conjunction with